javarb/notes/sessions/2018/october/Session_15.md

 ##### Field injection

-Field injection allows to link resources, so for example in the next code snippet, a controller is asking to Spring to `@Autowire` BookService from its pool of registered services:
+Field injection allows to link resources, so for example in the next code snippet, a controller is asking to Spring to `@Autowire` the `BookService` class from its pool of registered services:

 ```java
 import org.springframework.beans.factory.annotation.Autowired;